Rose de Cherbourg

 • A transformation of a part of the circular boulevard into an urban boulevard (up to the Valettes crossroads), which will include a wide pavement and a bicycle path

-• A large pedestrian square that will be the new heart of the district
+• A large pedestrian square

 Ambitious real estate projects